Ivayla-Ivanova/card-game-love-letter/README.md

 To install and run the application, follow these steps:

-1. Download the JAR File - Go to the Releases section of this GitHub repository.
-Download the latest release package.
+1. Download the JAR File
+- Go to the Releases section of this GitHub repository.
+- Download the latest release package.

-2. Run the Server Instance - Open a terminal or command prompt.
-Navigate to the directory where you downloaded the JAR file.
-Run the following command to start the server instance:
+2. Run the Server Instance
+- Open a terminal or command prompt.
+- Navigate to the directory where you downloaded the JAR file.
+- Run the following command to start the server instance:

         java -jar vorprojekt-ivayla-ivanova-1.0-SNAPSHOT.jar

-Wait for the server to start.
+- Wait for the server to start.
 You should see a message indicating that the server is running.

-3. Run the Client Instances - Open another terminal or command prompt.
-Navigate to the directory where you downloaded the JAR file.
-Run the following command to start the first client instance:
+3. Run the Client Instances
+- Open another terminal or command prompt.
+- Navigate to the directory where you downloaded the JAR file.
+- Run the following command to start the first client instance:

         java -jar vorprojekt-ivayla-ivanova-1.0-SNAPSHOT.jar

-Repeat this step as many times as you wish to start certain amount of client instances in total.
+- Repeat this step as many times as you wish to start certain amount of client instances in total.
 Each client instance will connect to the server automatically.

-4. Play with Other Clients - Once you have at least two client instances running, you can play with each other.
-Follow the on-screen instructions to interact with the application and play the game.
+4. Play with Other Clients
+- Once you have at least two client instances running, you can play with each other.
+- Follow the on-screen instructions to interact with the application and play the game.

 ### Additional Notes
 Make sure to keep the server instance running while you're using the application.
 Clients need to connect to the server to communicate with each other.